-Dirk Ahlgrim is a photographer whose work explores the complex relationship between humanity and the built environment.
-Based in Berlin since 2024, he works from his local studio to capture striking urban landscapes locally and across the globe.
+Dirk Ahlgrim is a Berlin-based photographer whose work investigates the complex interplay between humanity and the built environment.
+Operating from his studio since 2024, he captures striking urban landscapes both locally and across the globe.

 Artistic Focus

-Ahlgrim’s primary focus lies in environments undergoing profound transitions—vast spaces that defy human scale, and architectural structures that feel entirely detached from the human experience.
-Working primarily with large-format photography, he captures these moments of disproportion and transformation, translating their inherent tension into highly detailed, evocative prints.
+Ahlgrim is drawn to environments undergoing profound transition.
+His primary subjects are vast spaces that defy human scale and architectural structures that feel detached from the human experience.
+Working predominantly with large-format photography, he documents these moments of disproportion and transformation, translating their inherent tension into highly detailed, evocative prints.

 Street Photography

-As a dynamic counterpoint to his structural work, Ahlgrim is also an avid street photographer.
-In this practice, he shifts his lens toward the human element, constantly searching for unusual encounters, subtle moments of humor, and authentic human interaction within the urban sprawl.
+As a dynamic counterpoint to his structural explorations, Ahlgrim is also a dedicated street photographer.
+Through this practice, he shifts his focus to the human element, seeking out unusual encounters, subtle humor, and authentic interactions amidst the urban sprawl.

 Background & Education

-Born in New Zealand and raised in Düsseldorf, Germany, Ahlgrim brings a strong structural sensibility to his photography, rooted in his formal design training.
+Born in New Zealand and raised in Düsseldorf, Germany, Ahlgrim spent over 27 years living and working in London and Boston before establishing his current studio in Berlin.
+His photography is deeply informed by this global perspective and a structural sensibility rooted in his formal design training.